NVIDIA/NeMo/docs/source/core/core.rst

 .. autoclass:: nemo.core.classes.module.NeuralModule

-Every Neural Modules defines neural types of it's inputs and outputs.
+Every Neural Modules inherits `nemo.core.classes.common.Typing` interface and needs to define neural types of it's inputs and outputs.
 This is done by defining two properties: `input_types` and `output_types`.
 Each property should return an ordered dictionary of "port name"->"port neural type" pairs.
 This is the example from `nemo.collections.asr.modules.conv_asr.ConvASREncoder` class: